federicomaffei/federicomaffei.github.io/_posts/2014-12-29-REST-whatisit.md

 ###Conclusion

 REST is a language-agnostic style that allows to build scalable, reusable and relatively lightweight web services.
-Thinking about it, seems that REST is nothing more than a description of the characteristics that made the World Wide Web so popular, that encourages developer from all over the world to comply to very basic ideas, owned by no one but at the same time used by everyone, even unconsciously!
+Thinking about it, seems that REST is nothing more than a description of the characteristics that made the World Wide Web so popular.

+That of course is encouraging developer from all over the world to comply to these very basic ideas, owned by no one but at the same time used by everyone.

+Even unconsciously, like your